Malhar-Bhensjariya/Educase-NodeJs-Assignment/README.md

 ## Educase-NodeJs-Assignment
 Task: Develop Node.js APIs for School Management

-Objective: Implement a set of APIs using Node.js, Express.js framework, and MySQL to manage school data.
+Objective: To manage school data, implement a set of APIs using Node.js, Express.js framework, and MySQL.
 The system should allow users to add new schools and retrieve a list of schools sorted by proximity to a user-specified location.

 ## Project Structure